schlimmchen/OpenDTU-OnBattery-docs/docs/3rd_party/pcb.md

 !!!warning "Compatibility"

-    Beware that these breakout PCBs were originally designed for ESP32 boards with 4 MB of flash memory, which are not compatible with OpenDTU-OnBattery.
+    Beware that these breakout PCBs were originally designed for ESP32 boards with 4 MB of flash memory, which are not fully compatible with OpenDTU-OnBattery.
 When using such a PCB, make sure that an upgraded ESP32(-S3) with at least 8 MB of flash storage fits the PCB as well.